UFE vs. Ablation

 What Is Fibroid Ablation?

-Fibroid ablation or uterine fibroid ablation is a procedure used to destroy abnormal fibroid tissue in the uterus.
-Instead of cutting fibroids from the uterus or removing the uterus altogether, special instruments inserted through your cervix or through tiny incisions in your abdomen target symptomatic fibroids with extreme heat or cold, electrical current, or lasers.
-These methods soften, weaken, break up, or shrink fibroids in an attempt to eliminate symptoms.
+Uterine fibroid ablation is a procedure used to destroy abnormal fibroid tissue in the uterus.
+Instead of cutting fibroids from the uterus or removing the uterus altogether, special instruments inserted through your cervix or tiny incisions in your abdomen target symptomatic fibroids with extreme heat or cold, electrical current, or lasers.
+These methods soften, weaken, break up, or shrink fibroids to eliminate symptoms.

 Types of Ablation Used for Fibroids